jinghuazhao/software-notes/misc.md

 ## GEMMA

-To build from source, https://github.com/genetics-statistics/GEMMA, the Makefile needs to change in places, with OpenBLAS, /opt/OpenBLAS/.
+To build from source, https://github.com/genetics-statistics/GEMMA, the Makefile needs to change in places with OpenBLAS, /opt/OpenBLAS/.